Magic!: 2016–2017: Primary Colours

 On March 25, 2016, Magic! released their first single from their second album Primary Colours, called "Lay You Down Easy", this was a collaboration with Sean Paul.

 On the evening of June 18, 2016, Magic! released their second single from Primary Colours called "Red Dress".
 The song was premiered on Apple's radio station Beats1.
 The band first heard the song premiered as they were broadcasting a Facebook live video to their fans.

 On the morning of June 20, 2016, Magic! was part of the Muscular Dystrophy Association's #LiveUnlimited, they broadcast a live rehearsal video to Facebook to raise money for MDA.

 The album Primary Colours was released on July 1, 2016.

 On July 2, Magic! released a special version of their song "No Regrets" in memory of the victims of the shooting on June 12, 2016, at Pulse Nightclub in Orlando, Florida.

 On March 10, 2017, they released a new collaboration with Matoma and D.R.A.M. called "Girl at Coachella" on digital and streaming services.

+2017–present: Expectations and Inner Love Energy

-In October, they premiered their new single "Darts in the Dark."
+In October 2017, they premiered their new single "Darts in the Dark."

-2018–2021: Expectations

 After some touring, they released a new single called "Kiss Me" on June 8, 2018.
 Their third studio album Expectations was released in September 2018.

-2022–present: Inner Love Energy
+The band went on hiatus between 2020 and 2022.

 In February 2022, the band announced the departure of drummer Alex Tanas.

-A month later, the band announced the release of their future projects.
+A month later, the band announced the release of their future album Inner Love Energy.

 In September 2022, they released their first single since 2018 called "Aint Got Nothin' Figured Out" followed by "Inner Love Energy" two months later.
 Their fourth studio album Inner Love Energy was released in April 2024.